Collie & Worsley & COLLIE WW2 MEMORIAL – Timber & Mining Country

 2/4th men included on the above Collie War Memorial include three men who died at Sandakan.

 WX7905 Annesley Frederick John – Acting Corporal (promoted 14 Feb 1942) b.
 Collie 1916.
 He enlisted 13 Aug 1940 and later joined Headquarters Company No. 2 Platoon Anti Aircraft.
-He missed boarded ‘Aquitania’ when she sailed on 16 January 1942 and consequently was landed in Java where he was taken POW about 8 March 1942.
+He missed boarding ‘Aquitania’ when she sailed on 16 January 1942 for Singapore and consequently landed in Java (one of 90 2/4th men) where he was taken POW about 8 March 1942.

 Fred perished in South China Sea, 12 September 1944 following sinking of ‘Rakuyo Maru’ whilst sailing from Singapore to Japan, aged 28 years.